Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Rock Solid**: Whenever you spend mana, you gain stacks of _Mitigate_ equal mana spent, that last until the start of your next turn.

-**Mitigate**: Whenever you take physical damage, you can reduce the damage taken by an amount equal to your _Mitigate_ stacks.
+**Mitigate**: Whenever you take physical damage, you reduce the damage taken by an amount equal to your _Mitigate_ stacks.

-While wielding this armor you gain +1 to your armor class.
+While wielding this armor you gain +1 to your armor class_

 ---